ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

   app or software stack.
 For example, if your library extends or wraps the features of an external service, you must test that service in conjunction with your library.
-On GitHub, the ideal approach for this would be to start your service via Docker and test accordingly.
+On GitHub, the ideal approach for this would be to start your service using `Docker`_ and then test accordingly.
 You should still be testing at the individual class or method level, but you can now test how multiple libraries or services interact.
 This is mandatory for testing APIs and is preferred over mocking the service.